Last updated: 30th September 2020 (reviewed daily)

 Health visiting and children’s centres

-- Transfer In - if you have recently moved into Suffolk we will contact you over the phone using video conferencing.
+- Transfer In - if you have recently moved into Suffolk you will be contacted by the service to make arrangements for this contact.

 - When required, health visitors will participate in Case Conferences via Skype and will share safeguarding reports with families over the phone rather than shared face to face.